adriendinzey/COVID-19_Mask_Usage_Non-Parametric_Analysis_Project/README.md

 Uses an r script to process the data and an r markdown file to generate the results.

-This project was created for the course STAT 3380 at the University of Manitoba and is yet to be graded.
+This project was created for the course STAT 3380 at the University of Manitoba.

 ## How to run
 1. Clone the repository